demisto/content/Packs/AzureStorageTable/Integrations/AzureStorageTable/README.md

 ### azure-storage-table-entity-replace
 ***
-Replace an existing entity in a table.The Replace Entity command replace the entire entity and can be used to remove properties.
+Replace an existing entity in a table.
+The Replace Entity command replace the entire entity and can be used to remove properties.

 #### Base Command